anthonyrorozco/Stock-analysis/README.md

 #### Overview of Project
 ## Purpose
-Refactoring a Microsoft Excel VBA code to gather specific stock information in 2017 and 2018 and assess whether the stocks are worthwhile to invest in was the goal of this project.This procedure was earlier performed in a similar fashion; however, the purpose for this was to improve the original code's efficiency.
+Refactoring a Microsoft Excel VBA code to gather specific stock information in 2017 and 2018 and assess whether the stocks are worthwhile to invest in was the goal of this project.
+This procedure was earlier performed in a similar fashion; however, the purpose for this was to improve the original code's efficiency.
 Furthermore, compare the benefits and drawbacks of the refactored code to the original script.

 #### Results
 Two charts containing stock information on 12 distinct stocks are shown in the data.
 This data reveal the ticker, the annualized daily volume, and the profit it returned.